notywq/sbc02-final-project/README.md

 # Running this Solana Project

-This guide will walk you through the process of setting up and running your Solana project.
+This guide will walk you through the process of setting up and running this Solana project.
 It consists of an on-chain program built using Anchor and a React frontend with Vite.

 ## Step 1: Deploying the Solana On-Chain Program

-1. Navigate to the `basic_1` folder that contains your Anchor code for the Solana on-chain program, located in `lib.rs`.
+1. Navigate to the `basic_1` folder that contains the Anchor code for the Solana on-chain program, located in `lib.rs`.
 2. Open a terminal window and navigate to the `basic_1` folder using the `cd` command.
 3. Build the Anchor project by running the following command:
 ```shell